Your Best Value When Selling Your Business

 The business is exceptionally “scalable” organically, through resellers and/or commercial accounts.
 The delight of horse ownership touches all walks of life.

 According to IBIS World (a leading research firm), changing consumer preferences will likely drive demand and revenue is expected to continue to increase.
-The owner controls processing, so he has been able to reap the reward of higher prices.
-He does not need to negotiate with a processor, which has boosted revenue and profitability for the period.